thomasgwatson/alasdos/src/content/regen/dynasty.md

 ---
 layout: post
 excerpt: "This is going to be my dynastic version of the \"Date Me\" post phenonema.
-My prayer, my intention"
+My prayer, my intention for the future"
 title: "Regenerative Dynasty, part 1"
 author: Tom Watson
 tags: